pyxem/kikuchipy/doc/pattern_processing.rst

     :align: center
     :width: 100%

-    The same pattern as acquired (left) and after static background correction (right).
+    The same pattern as acquired (left) and after removing the static background (right).

-Here the static background pattern is assumed to be stored as part of the signal ``metadata``, which can be loaded via :meth:`~kikuchipy.signals.ebsd.EBSD.set_experimental_parameters`.
+Here, the static background pattern is assumed to be stored as part of the signal ``metadata``, which can be loaded via :meth:`~kikuchipy.signals.ebsd.EBSD.set_experimental_parameters`.
 The static background pattern can also be passed to the ``static_bg`` parameter.
 Passing ``relative=True`` (default) ensures that relative intensities between patterns